 Red States' Average COVID-19 Death Rate Half of That in Blue States

-(Minghui.org) An analysis of the mortality rates of the COVID-19 pandemic across different states in the U.S. revealed that a higher percentage of people died of the virus in blue states, where Joe Biden was projected to win, than in red states that supported incumbent President Donald Trump.
+(Minghui.org) An analysis of the mortality rates of the COVID-19 pandemic across different states in the U.S. revealed that a higher percentage of people died of the virus in blue states, where the democratic candidate was projected to win, than in red states that supported incumbent President Donald Trump.

 This comparison included 25 red states and 20 blue states.
 The six states with pending recounts and legal challenges were excluded from the comparison.